-J. Performance Measures and Rulemaking
+Performance Measures and Rulemaking

 With passage of the 'Moving Ahead for Progress in the 21st Century' (MAP-21) legislation in 2012, performance measures assumed a central role in transportation planning at all levels.
-The subsequent federal authorization legislation approved in the FAST Act reaffirmed the federal commitment to the establishment of transportation performance measures.
-Over the past year, federal rulemaking has been finalized on performance measures provisions for highway safety, transit asset management, National Highway System (NHS) performance, freight movement, the Congestion Mitigation and Air Quality (CMAQ) program, and for pavement and bridge condition.
-The final rulemaking for National Highway System performance focuses primarily on travel time on interstates and other NHS roadways.
-Freight Movement performance measures focus on truck travel times and interstate congestion levels.
-Performance measures promulgated in support of the CMAQ program focus on travel delay and emissions of criteria pollutants.
-Pursuant to federal legislation, both Caltrans and California's MPOs (including SCAG) will be required to adopt targets for these performance measures, and those targets, if available, will be required to be included in the FTIP.
-Table 1 (Federal Performance Measures Rulemaking & Implementation Schedule) includes a summary of performance measures subject to federal rulemaking.
-SCAG is coordinating with Caltrans to develop appropriate targets for the respective performance measures, to understand their implications, and to take the necessary steps to fully evaluate the final rules.
-SCAG will continue to monitor the federal rulemaking process to implement the federal provisions.
+The subsequent federal authorization legislation approved in the 'FAST' Act reaffirmed the federal commitment to the establishment of transportation performance measures.
+Federal rulemaking was subsequently finalized on performance measure provisions for highway safety, transit asset management, transit safety.
+National Highway System (NHS) performance, freight movement, the Congestion Mitigation and Air Quality (CMAQ) program, and for National Highway System (NHS) pavement and bridge condition.
+The final rulemaking for NHS performance focuses primarily on travel time reliability on interstates and other NHS roadways.
+Freight Movement performance measures focus on truck travel times.
+Performance measures promulgated in support of the CMAQ program focus on travel delay, emissions of criteria pollutants, and single occupancy vehicle mode share.
+Pursuant to federal legislation, both Caltrans and California's MPOs (including SCAG) are required to adopt targets for these performance measures.
+These targets, if available, must be included in the FTIP.
+Table 1 (Federal Performance Measures Rulemaking & Implementation Schedule) includes a summary of the designated federal performance measures, SCAG is coordinating with Caltrans in the development of appropriate statewide and regional targets for the respective performance measures, to understand their implications, and to assess performance over time.
+SCAG will continue to coordinate with Caltrans on implementation of the federal performance management program.